-Outriculant clossary of ferms T Professional Identity Implement one's role as a nurse in ways that reflect integrity, responsibility, ethical practices, and an evolving identity as a nurse committed to evidence-based practice, caring, advocacy, and safe, quality care for diverse patients within a family and community context.
-NLN 2012 Professional identity involves the internalization of core values and perspectives recognized as integral to the art and science of nursing.
-These core values become self-evident as the nurse learns, gains experience, and grows in the profession.
-The nurse embraces these fundamental values in every aspect of practice while working to improve patient outcomes and promote the ideals of the nursing profession.
-Professional identity is evident in the lived experience of the nurse, in his or her ways of "being," "knowing," and "doing."
+1 experience of the nurse, in his or her ways of "being," "knowing," and "doing."
 QSEN Quality and Safety Education for Nurses QSEN Quality Improvement Use data to monitor the outcomes of care processes and use improvement methods to QSEN design and test changes to continuously improve the quality and safety of health care systems.
-Reproductive/Childbearing The antepartal, intrapartal, and postpartal periods of pregnancy from conception to 6 weeks ACCS Nursing Faculty - after birth Safety Minimizes risk of harm to patients and providers through both system effectiveness and QSEN individual performance.
-Scope of Practice Nursing practice standards and guidelines that clarify the roles and relationships associated ANA with regulation of nursing practice.
-Skills Validation Instructor observation and documentation of student's competency.
-ACCS Nursing Faculty Spirit of Inquiry Examine the evidence that underlies clinical nursing practice to challenge the status quo, NLN 2012 questions underlying assumptions, and offer new insights to improve the quality of care for patients, families, and communities.
+Reproductive/Childbearing The antepartal, intrapartal, and postpartal periods of pregnancy from conception to 6 weeks after birth ACCS Nursing Faculty Safety Minimizes risk of harm to patients and providers through both system effectiveness and individual performance.
+QSEN Scope of Practice Nursing practice standards and guidelines that clarify the roles and relationships associated with regulation of nursing practice.
+ANA Skills Validation Instructor observation and documentation of student's competency.
+ACCS Nursing Faculty Spirit of Inquiry Examine the evidence that underlies clinical nursing practice to challenge the status quo, questions underlying assumptions, and offer new insights to improve the quality of care for patients, families, and communities.
 A spirit of inquiry is a persistent sense of curiosity that informs both learning and practice.
 A nurse infused by a spirit of inquiry will raise questions, challenge traditional and existing practices, and seek creative approaches to problems.
 The spirit of inquiry suggests, to some degree, a childlike sense of wonder.
 A spirit of inquiry in nursing engenders innovative thinking and extends possibilities for discovering novel solutions in ambiguous, uncertain, and unpredictable situations.
-Student Learning Statements of expectations written in measurable terms that express what a student will ACEN Outcomes know, do, or think at the end of a learning experience; characteristics of the student at the completion of a course and/or program.
+NLN 2012 Student Learning Outcomes Statements of expectations written in measurable terms that express what a student will know, do, or think at the end of a learning experience; characteristics of the student at the completion of a course and/or program.
 Learning outcomes are measurable, learner-oriented abilities that are consistent with standards of professional practice.
-Student Learning Used to ensure adequate sampling of student knowledge as specified by the cognitive ACCS Outcomes Test Blueprint student learning outcomes within a specific module.
-Teamwork and Function effectively within nursing and inter-professional teams, fostering open QSEN Collaboration communication, mutual respect, and shared decision-making to achieve quality patient care.

-Therapeutic A process in which the nurse consciously influences a client or helps the client to a better Mosby's Medical Communication understanding through verbal or nonverbal communication.
+ACEN Student Learning Outcomes Test Blueprint Used to ensure adequate sampling of student knowledge as specified by the cognitive student learning outcomes within a specific module.
+ACCS Teamwork and Collaboration Function effectively within nursing and inter-professional teams, fostering open communication, mutual respect, and shared decision-making to achieve quality patient care.
+QSEN Therapeutic Communication A process in which the nurse consciously influences a client or helps the client to a better understanding through verbal or nonverbal communication.
 Therapeutic communication involves the use of specific strategies that encourage the patient to express feelings and ideas and that convey acceptance and respect.
-Dictionary Wellness A state of well-being that includes self-responsibility; an ultimate goal; a dynamic, growing process; daily decision making in the areas of nutrition, stress management, physical fitness, preventive health care, and emotional health; and, most important, the whole being of the individual.
+Mosby's Medical Dictionary Wellness A state of well being that includes self-responsibility; an ultimate goal; a dynamic, growing process; daily decision making in the areas of nutrition, stress management, physical fitness, preventive health care, and emotional health; and, most important, the whole being of the individual.
 North Carolina Concept-based Learning Editorial Board 2011